dannyjackson/BioinformaticsWorkshop/II_HPCTutorial.md

 pwd
 ls
 ```
-Now that we have a sense of how to navigate the HPC,
+Now that we have a sense of how to navigate the HPC, we can evaluate our current data organization methods in [III_Organization.md](https://github.com/dannyjackson/Intro_Bioinformatics_Workshop/blob/main/III_Organization.md)).